 At least, we say we do.
 Well, I'm a veteran.
 I don't want just another day off work with no commitment behind it to actually give a damn about the veterans, especially those who come home from these modern wars all torn up, because medicine can save their bodies, only to find that no one in the government intends to take care of them.
 Veterans Day is nothing more than automobile sales, and servicemen get a 5% discount!, and wear your uniform, eat free!
 It's not go to a hospital and see what the price really is; it's not lobby the congress to restore the benefits cut in 1995; it's not give them their meds and counseling on time and affordably; it's not tell the VA to actively take care of vets instead of waiting for them to find out on their own what they're eligible for.
 And it's most certainly not the government actually giving a damn....

 We've also had some steps taken in the right direction, of course.
 As Secretary of Veterans Affairs, Edward Shinseki is trying hard to take care of those who need it most.
 He's tackling homelessness, and joblessness, among vets; the agency provides much more than medical care now.
 The VA has made huge strides in the past ten or so years, and is now capable of delivering world-class care, efficiently and more cheaply even than Medicare does.
-And just this week we, in passing for most of us I expect, rejected the policies that would have privatized the VA, leaving veterans to navigate the private sector with vouchers that would, if experience is any guide, have never paid for enough.
+Last year we rejected the policies that would have privatized the VA, leaving veterans to navigate the private sector with vouchers that would, if experience is any guide, have never paid for enough.

 Today is Veterans Day.
 It's not Memorial Day.
 It's a day to honestly assess the price of the war - any war - to those who fight it and come home, and to promise ourselves to do the right thing by them.
 Because it is the right thing.
 Because we owe it to them.
 Because we sent them into harm's way, and they were harmed (one way or another, they were harmed, war harms everyone it touches).
 As I said before,